-If there is a lot of vibration then install a mounting pad below FC, it will gives you a steady flight.
+If there is a lot of vibration then install a mounting pad below FC, it will give you a steady flight.
 After inspecting your drone fly and enjoy your DIY drone.
 You could update it later if you wish.

-Thanks for your time for reading this guide to build your first drone, If you are have question or suggestion, Please comment below and If you like this, Please share this guide with your friends.
+Thanks for your time for reading this guide to build your first drone, If you have question or suggestion, Please comment below and If you like this, Please share this guide with your friends.